29/06/2020

 Slow tourism revolves around three fundamental principles:

 In short, slow tourism is about trying to reinvent the way we explore the world and share these values with future generations.
 In order to contribute to this change, Little Guest has chosen to develop its range of eco-friendly hotels and to offer more choices allowing tribes to reconnect with nature and get closer to each other in a healthy and natural setting.
-This is why we have selected for you the most beautiful villas in the world, sheltered from the daily hustle and bustle.

 Absolutely!
 More and more of us are travelling and we are doing it more and more often.
 When we know that the main adepts of slow tourism are young couples with a baby, dynamic retirees and large families, it becomes clear that this way of approaching travel is not reserved for just one part of the travelling population but for everyone.